 Explanation:

-In this example, we have taken several integers that are pushed onto the stack.
-After that, we use the while loop that runs until the stack becomes empty.
-It repeatedly accesses the top element using the top function, adding it to the variable result, and removing it with the pop function.
-After all elements are processed, the final sum of the stack elements (21) is displayed on the screen.
+In this instance, a series of integers are pushed onto the stack.
+Following this, a while loop is implemented to iterate until the stack is empty.
+During each iteration, the top element is retrieved using the top function, included in the result variable, and then removed using the pop function.
+Upon processing all elements, the cumulative sum of the stack elements (21) is presented on the screen.

 C++ Example to Access the Top Element of a Stack Using the top Function

-Let us consider an example that demonstrates how to access the top element of the stack using the top function in C++.
+Let's explore an illustration showcasing how to retrieve the highest element of the stack by utilizing the top function in C++.

 Example